libxengine/XEngine_Storage/README.en.md

 4.  install
 5.  run
 6.  use curl or postman test upload and download

+## api list
+POST Method used as api server
+it is used as manage service.api format use to url,such as:POST /api/query/file
+The three-segment format is fixed,first api is a fixed,second api of query is a type,third api of file is a name
+support api list reference:apilist.txt

+## second pass
+The Second pass is not realized by the server, it is by the client
+upload file second pass is first check the HASH file is on the server, if has file on the server, it will directly prompt the upload is successful.
+The realization of downloading second transmission is to first query the local file save path through HASH, and download it directly if it exists.

 ## directory struct
 - XEngine_Docment  docment directory